“A good traveler has no fixed plans, and is not intent on arriving.”

 –Peru (two months)

 Where do we sleep?
 At home in our tent!
-We can set it up just about everywhere; in fields, next to gas stations, in school yards, or best of all, in the middle of the mountains, and living outdoors 24/7 has become one of our favorite aspects of this lifestyle for us.
+We can set it up just about everywhere; in fields, next to gas stations, in school yards, or best of all, in the middle of the mountains.
+Living outdoors 24/7 has become one of our favorite aspects of this lifestyle and a key factor in how we choose which countries end up on our bucket list.
 We do occasionally stay with people through warmshowers, and have been known to work for a free room at various hostels in different countries as well.
-We have also been taken in by an incredible amount of generous and hospitable people in every single country we have visited, homestays which have allowed us to really experience the culture of a place while solidifying our love for the world!
+Lastly, and most importantly, we have also been taken in by an incredible amount of generous and hospitable people in every single country we have visited: homestays which have allowed us to really experience the culture of a place while solidifying our love for the world!

 What do we eat?
 Everything, seriously, anything and everything in our path.
 Our diets vary greatly depending on what is in season, what is cheap, and what is available so with each and every country comes a different set of food norms.
-That being said, we eat pasta nearly every day, as well as oatmeal, bread, soup, rice and lentils, and whatever else we can cook on our petrol powered backpacking stove.
+That being said, pasta, as well as oatmeal, bread, soup, rice and lentils, and whatever else we can cook on our petrol powered backpacking stove.
 We have learned that popcorn makes a wonderful snack, that a cheese grater is more than worth the extra few ounces for grating everything from veggies for a soup to cheese for an omelet, and that there is no such thing as too much pasta.

 How do we pay for it?
 By living cheap!
 We have no phone, no mortgage, no debt, and no expenses except the five to ten dollars a day we spend along our travels.
 Check out the money section for more information about this one.